luciolucio/holi/CONTRIBUTING.md

 Run `QUICK_PERF_TESTS=true make perftest` for a quicker but higher uncertainty performance test.

-Use just `make perftest` for a longer, more precise measurement.
+Use `make perftest` for a longer, more precise measurement.

 ### Code formatting